 A combined (Missouri State and transfer) GPA of 3.00 or higher in the certificate subject area and for each additional area of endorsement.

 - Successful completion of Missouri Educator Gateway Assessments (MEGA) as established by the Missouri Board of Education.
+Refer to the MEGA website for details.

 Passed final portfolio requirement